-In a recent white paper, Opportunities for Success in MENA, Euromonitor International identifies several opportunities within these countries, exploring how this distinct market environment promises growth and why there businesses should be interested in expanding to this region.
+In a recent white paper, Opportunities for Success in MENA, Euromonitor International identifies several opportunities within these countries, exploring how this distinct market environment promises growth and why businesses should be interested in expanding into this region.

 Lebanon’s Unique Market

 Lebanon’s economy has been considered unpredictable, although the country managed to avoid a violent spill-over from neighbouring Syria’s civil war.
 Even so, the influx of refugees weighed heavily on its economy.
 This significant rise in population provided opportunities for consumer goods industries, particularly those providing staples like dairy, baked goods and shelf-stable vegetables, as well as tobacco products.
 As these are often deemed essential goods, companies that offered products at affordable prices saw sales rise.

 Jordan’s Post-Political Condition